Second person dies from fire in Hopkinton house without working smoke detectors

 HOPKINTON - A second person has died from a fire that happened on Easter morning in Hopkinton at a home without working smoke detectors inside.

-Authorities said Tuesday a woman in her 60s has died from her injuries at a Boston hospital.
-Her name has not been released.
+Authorities said Judith MacNeill, 68, died from her injuries at a Boston hospital.

-An older man and a dog were also killed in the fire that broke out at the single level ranch house on Hayward Street around 1 a.m.
+Seldon MacNeill, 61, and a dog were also killed in the fire that broke out at the single level ranch house on Hayward Street around 1 a.m.
 Sunday morning.
-Friends said the man who died was a veteran and a talented musician.
+Friends said he was a veteran and a talented musician.

 While the cause of the fire is not yet known, investigators said it's not thought to be suspicious.